corda/corda-docs-portal/content/en/tools/archiving-service/archiving-apis.md

 list is picked up at all — but once picked up, it takes effect immediately for any transaction still awaiting walkback, with no reset or reprocessing of already-tracked transactions required.

+Transactions that an earlier walkback already stopped because of the filter in effect at that time are the exception: they are left with their counters at zero but neither pending walkback nor pending delete, and a configuration change alone never re-triggers their walkback.
+After widening the filter, start `RecalculateFilteringFlow` to re-arm them, then `ProcessAllPendingFlow` to collect the ones the new filter admits.

 ## Flows

 The following flows are exposed by the Archive Service: